A Guide to Link Audits: Cleaning Up Your Backlink Profile

 Before you come to us for a comprehensive link detox and link building, you’ll need to examine your own link profile and determine its health.
 If you’ve gained any new links over the past few months, lost some that you would like to reach out to, or if you just want to clean up your link profile for Google, then it’s time to examine your backlink profile.
 You’ll need to watch out for the usual suspects:

-It’s best to do your research or consult us regarding Google’s guidelines and Penguin updates to make sure you’re looking at the right links.
+It’s best to do your research or book a digital marketing consultation with us regarding Google’s guidelines and Penguin updates to make sure you’re looking at the right links.
 Don’t have them taken down yet when you find them.

 Analyzing Suspicious Links